mjb3/Discuit.jl/docs/src/examples.md

 ## MCMC

-The following example is based on that published by Pooley et al. in 2015 in the paper that introduces the model based proposal method.
-To begin the analysis, [click here](https://raw.githubusercontent.com/mjb3/Discuit.jl/master/data/pooley.csv) to download the dataset simulated by Pooley et al. and load using:
+The following example is based on that published by Pooley et al. (2015) in the paper that introduces the model based proposal method.
+The observations data simulated by Pooley can be downloaded [here](https://raw.githubusercontent.com/mjb3/Discuit.jl/master/data/pooley.csv) and saved, e.g. to `path/to/data/`.
+Next, load the observations data using:

     y = get_observations_from_file("path/to/data/pooley.csv")